MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.OLAP.md

 ## Example

-This example determines whether or not the cache connection is to an OLAP server.
+This example determines whether the cache connection is to an OLAP server.
 The example assumes that a PivotTable exists on the active worksheet.

 ```vb
 Sub CheckPivotCache()